jrmak/FNNR-ABM-Primate/README.md

 3b.
 Run 'graph.py' to see population demographic charts after 10 years, or 730 time-steps (changeable in code). graph.py also provides all data output (Excel file export)--graph.py is the main file to run for data analysis; server.py is simply a demonstration.

 For more information, contact the owner of this repository.
+This project is open-source and follows the GNU GPLv3 license; a copy of it can be found under 'Data'.
+Essentially, any derivative work must also be open source.